pragnyanramtha/lecture/delusional optimisim.md

 don't think about how frustrating building a website is , think about the revenue you will be making form it.

-don't think about how hard the coding problems are , think about you solving them in a technical interview.
+don't think about how hard the coding problems are , think about you solving them in a technical interview at google.

 once you do this enough , you start to love the process , you don't need motivation , you don't feel like giving up, you actually want it.